 Any region in your brain can be affected by a TBI (mild or not), including regions that govern hormone production and regulation.
 For example, it has been shown that any kind of neurotrauma can change your production of melatonin and serotonin, two neurotransmitters involved in sleep (Shekleton et al., 2010; Yue et al., 2017).
-These include the hypothalamus, a region right at the bottom and near-center of the brain that controls melatonin synthesis, and areas in the brainstem that contain neuronal connections, which allow for the production of serotonin.
-Dysfunction in other sleep-control areas, like the thalamus (Epps and Allen 2018) (which is right above the hypothalamus) could also prevent the brain from having a normal sleep architecture.
+A head injury could affect the hypothalamus (a region right at the bottom and near-center of the brain), which controls the creation of melatonin.
+Dysfunction in other sleep-control areas, like the thalamus (which is right above the hypothalamus) could also prevent the brain from having a normal sleep architecture.

 Head trauma can also affect your autonomic nervous system (ANS).
 The ANS controls all the bodily processes you don’t think about — like breathing, heart rate, fight or flight response, and more.
 Many of the concussion patients we treat have an over-activated sympathetic nervous system (meaning their bodies are stuck closer to “fight or flight” mode than normal).

 But those systems are the same ones involved in calming down and sleeping peacefully!
 Your body relies on an internal clock to know when to go to sleep and when to wake up.
 It gets information from multiple sources — blue light exposure, body temperature, hormonal fluctuations, and so forth.

 If those are off because of a head injury, then your internal clock can be confused, having you sleep more or less and at different times than you normally should.

 Concussion Treatment: Sleep